OnoArnaldo/py_staticpage_builder/README.md

     static: true                # copy assets to _site, default is True
     compress_static: true       # compress html, js and css files in the end of the process, default is True.
                                 #    note that compressing the file will take considerably longer.
+    skip_for_index:             # list of files that will not be turned into index.html
+      - file_name_patter        #    note that the name is a regex pattern
+      - ...
 ```

 ## Templates and pages